nikulpatel3141/KindleClipRS/README.md

 The [template](/templates/clipping_template.md) file determines how the `Quote` structs are rendered at compile time.
 The template becomes part of the code via a Rust macro.
 See [askama](https://github.com/djc/askama/tree/main) for more details.

-The upside of this is we get compile time checks for template validity, but you'll need to recompile when wanting to change the template.
+The upside of this is template validity is checked at compile time, but you'll need to recompile when you want to change the template.

 # About